-AI cannot reliably produce a finished logo, but it is excellent at generating directions — distinct visual takes you can show a designer or your team to narrow the brief.
-These 12 prompts ask for different mark categories (geometric, wordmark, monogram, abstract, badge, lockup), each rendered as a flat single-color concept.
-You leave the brainstorm with six real options instead of one mediocre AI logo.
-For the full direction-exploration workflow, see How to Use AI to Explore Logo Directions.
+AI cannot reliably hand you a finished, production-ready logo, but it is excellent at generating directions: distinct visual takes you can put in front of a designer or your team to narrow the brief.
+These 12 prompts each force a different mark category (geometric, wordmark, monogram, abstract, badge, lockup), rendered as a flat single-color concept.
+You leave the brainstorm with six real options to react to instead of one mediocre AI logo.
+For the broader workflow, see How to Use AI to Explore Logo Directions.

 Best for